Updated on April 17, 2014

 To these and other questions, you’ll find interesting and useful answers in our Essential Reader…

 Inequality in America: How bad is it?
+A study by the compensation firm Equilar found that CEO pay in 2013 was up 9 percent over the previous year.
+Another by the Institute for Policy Studies found that Wall Street bonuses last year exceeded the earnings of every full-time worker in the US making the federal minimum wage.
 In 2011, Mother Jones published a series of charts capturing the depth of inequality in the US, which remains one of the best big-picture looks at the problem out there.
 We have greater inequality of accumulated wealth than income, and University of California sociologist William Domhoff’s “Who Rules America” provided the details.
 In The Atlantic, Max Fisher offered a map of global inequality that named the US among the most unequal wealthy countries, and Mark Gongloff reported in the Huffington Post about a study that found that we have the fastest growth in inequality in the developed world.
 Thomas Shapiro, Tatjana Meschede and Sam Osoro wrote a brief on the black/ white wealth gap at the Institute on Assets and Social Policy, and Brookings’ Benjamin Harris and Melissa Kearny offered 12 facts about America’s struggling lower middle class.

 I’m not poor.
 Why should I care?
-Richard Wilkinson and Kate Pickett argued in The Spirit Level: Why More Equal Societies Almost Always Do Better that greater inequality correlates with, and may cause, all sorts of social harms – from crime to obesity to alcoholism.
-John Crace interviewed the authors for The Guardian, and Wilkinson penned an article for CNN.
 A study conducted by Sir Michael Marmot, a professor of epidemiology at University College London, found that high levels of inequality cause stress and harm the health of both rich and poor.
+In The Boston Review, Stephen Bezruchka, a professor of public health at the University of Washington, points out that on average, Americans are living shorter lives than those in more equal societies.
 Justin Wolfers noted that higher inequality correlates with less upward mobility.
 A report by the UN found that higher levels of inequality were accompanied by slower overall growth.
 World Bank economist Branko Milanovic found that it’s more “fun” to live in more equal societies.

 How do we perceive inequality?
 Almost two-thirds of respondents to a January 23 Pew poll said that inequality is growing, but there were stark partisan differences over the causes and possible solutions.
 A now-classic study by Michael I. Norton of Harvard Business School and Dan Ariely of Duke University found that most Americans preferred Sweden’s much flatter income distribution to our own and also thought that our economic stratification was similar to Sweden’s.
 Yale psychologist Paul Bloom wrote in Salon about a series of studies that found children have an inherent attraction to what they perceive as fairness.
 Even capuchin monkeys have been shown to react with anger to unequal distribution of resources.